popcron/gizmos/README.md

 - Git

 ## Installation
-To install for use in Unity, copy everything from this repository to `<YourUnityProject>/Packages/Popcron.Gizmos` folder.
+To install for local use, download this repo and copy everything from this repository to `<YourUnityProject>/Packages/Popcron Gizmos` folder.

 If using 2018.3.x or higher, you can add a new entry to the manifest.json file in your Packages folder:
 ```json
 "com.popcron.gizmos": "https://github.com/popcron/gizmos.git"
 ```

+The package checks for updates every time a compile happens, and it will say so under the `Popcron/Gizmos/Update` menu if one is available, upon pressing it will make unity update the package to the latest version thats here on github.
+Though you can always edit it yourself if you'd like.

 ## Example
 ```cs